Understanding Guilt By Association

 Is online therapy effective?

 In one wide-ranging study, researchers looked at the benefits of online therapy for a variety of needs, totaling the results of over 90 studies, with almost 10,000 total participant experiences in their review.
-They found data that suggests that online counseling can produce significant, enduring positive results for those experiencing psychological distress.
+They found that online counseling can produce significant, enduring positive results for those experiencing psychological distress.

 Takeaway